farishanna/FYP-Project/README.md

 # FYP-Project
-Predicting the price of cars using the Catboost algorithm.
+Predicting the price of cars with Machine Learning.